- Last OnlineYesterday, 2:23 PM

 Most people would not consider themselves bigoted.
 In fact, most people would be offended at the idea they could be.
 And this is the problem.
 People who are granted privilege by society are often blind to what that privilege grants them as well as the reality of life for many minority groups, because they have never had to see that reality.
 Unlike minorities, they are capable of living in an echochamber that shields them from the truth of this world, and that's exactly what they do.
 This makes them susceptible to holding biases against these groups that even they are unaware of.
 They aren't aware of the fact that being kind and loving other people does not make you exempt from saying and doing discriminatory things.

 Galo gets offended when other people say all burnish are terrorists, yet when he knowingly talks to a burnish for the first time ever, he asks them if they need to eat as if they aren't human.
-He very clearly things of himself as Not Bigoted in regards to the burnish, yet he works for a police-esque group meant to suppress the burnish.
+He very clearly thinks of himself as Not Bigoted in regards to the burnish, yet he works for a police-esque group meant to suppress the burnish.
 As far as he is concerned, he's just catching terrorists because some burnish are terrorists even if it's not all of them, but he is completely ignoring the reality that this "terrorist" group is really just fighting for burnish rights and they have to resort to violence because it is the only way to make a difference.
 He thinks that if the burnish simply stopped being violent people would stop discriminating against them, because he lives in a happy, privileged world where everything is black and white.

 It is only through going out and meeting the burnish personally that he has his eyes opened, and it is because of that kindness and love he carries with him that his eyes are able to open.
 Empathy is an important skill to have, however it requires you to go out and actively try to use it.
 It cannot radicalize you if you never apply it.